qemu/qemu/docs/devel/migration.rst

 It can be issued immediately after migration is started or any time later on.
 Issuing it after the end of a migration is harmless.

+Blocktime is a postcopy live migration metric, intended to show how long the vCPU was in state of interruptable sleep due to pagefault.
+That metric is calculated both for all vCPUs as overlapped value, and separately for each vCPU.
+These values are calculated on destination side.
+To enable postcopy blocktime calculation, enter following command on destination monitor:

+``migrate_set_capability postcopy-blocktime on``

+Postcopy blocktime can be retrieved by query-migrate qmp command. postcopy-blocktime value of qmp command will show overlapped blocking time for all vCPU, postcopy-vcpu-blocktime will show list of blocking time per vCPU.

 .. note::
   During the postcopy phase, the bandwidth limits set using ``migrate_set_speed`` is ignored (to avoid delaying requested pages that